oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

-The :ref:`FetchInfo <fetchinfoobj>` object that is returned as part of the fetched metadata contains attributes :attr:`FetchInfo.vector_dimensions` and :attr:`FetchInfo.vector_type` which return the number of dimensions of the vector column and the storage format of each dimension value in the vector column respectively.
+The :ref:`FetchInfo <fetchinfoobj>` object that is returned as part of the fetched metadata contains attributes :attr:`FetchInfo.vector_dimensions` and :attr:`FetchInfo.vector_format` which return the number of dimensions of the vector column and the storage format of each dimension value in the vector column respectively.